NTIA/scos-tekrsa/README.md

-# 1. NTIA/ITS SCOS Tektronix RSA Plugin
+# NTIA/ITS SCOS Tektronix® RSA Plugin

 This repository is a plugin to add support for the Tektronix RSA306, RSA306B, RSA503A, RSA507A, RSA513A, RSA518A, RSA603A, and RSA607A real-time spectrum analyzers to scos-sensor.
 See the [scos-sensor documentation](https://github.com/NTIA/scos-sensor/blob/master/README.md) for more information about scos-sensor, especially the section about [Actions and Hardware Support](https://github.com/NTIA/scos-sensor/blob/master/README.md#actions-and-hardware-support).